frobino/EclipseTrainingSlides/slides.md

 title: Exercise: Creating a polling job

 - Reset to **PLUG8**
-- When toggle state is on, create and schedule a job
+- When toggle state is on, create and schedule a job.
+Store it in a field (fJob).
 	- Give the job a nice name to be shown in the Progress View
 - In the job run() method, sleep for 1 sec.
 Use Thread.sleep
 - After the 1 sec, reschedule the job (only if the toggle state is still on!).
 Use schedule()
 - Print something to the console every tick "polling..."
 - If the toggle state becomes 'off' cancel the job.
-Use job.cancel().
+Use fJob.cancel().
 - <b>Go!</b>

 ---
 title: Exercise: Print to view

 Every tick, we would like to show the elapsed time in the view.
-It can just be a
+It can just be a label

 - Reset to **PLUG9**
 - Create a counter (a simple int) that is incremented each tick.